Fusing Blockchain and AI with Metaverse: A Survey: Blockchain in Metaverse

 \subsection{Blockchain-empowered Authentication in Metaverse}

-Currently, the main economic activities in metaverse mainly include the auction of virtual assets, including land, scarce items, precious real estate, the development and leasing of land, the rewards of game tasks, and the profits from investing cryptocurrency.
+Currently, the economic activities in metaverse mainly include the auction of virtual assets, including land, scarce items, precious real estate, the development and leasing of land, the rewards of game tasks, and the profits from investing in cryptocurrency.
 Thus, metaverse invokes a new form of funding that draws inspiration from both the real and virtual world.

 NFT has been mainly used to commemorate special moments or to collect digital assets, and recently it is creating a new digital content business by combining it with metaverse \cite{Ethereum,MetaerseP}.
-Because NFT can guarantee the uniqueness of the digital assets by keeping encrypted transaction history permanently on the blockchain.
+NFT can guarantee the uniqueness of the digital assets by keeping encrypted transaction history permanently on the blockchain.
 Each token has a unique recognizable value, which enables to authenticate the ownership of digital assets.
-For example, the blockchain-empowered NFT has been applied to prove the uniqueness of the avatar and the created things that scanning themselves in 3D or transforming them into avatar characters in metaverse \cite{jeon2021blockchain}.
+For example, the blockchain-empowered NFT has been applied to prove the uniqueness of the avatar and the created things in metaverse \cite{jeon2021blockchain}. }